bpleines/ansible-playground/README.md

 <li>Open myplaybook.yml and uncomment the revert: true variable declarance. </li>
 <li>Run <i>ansible-playbook myplaybook.yml -vvv</i>.
 You won't be prompted for a step by step, but notice that most of the previously executed tasks are skipped, but the "Overwrite..." task is executed. </li>
 <li> Refresh your web browser.
 You're back to square one.</li>

+<h3> Next steps </h3>
+Take a look at the <i>main.yml, apply.yml, and revert.yml</i> tasks.
+If it isn't clear what a keyword does, the Ansible documents will help highlight this.
+The tasks are kept very simple so that you can change and play with them.
+Ansible is intended for configuring/maintaining states much more complex than this, and ansible-playground deals with a very small subset of the Ansible modules available.

+It's also important to note that the ansible-playground role breaks a major design paradigm (idempotentcy) to simplify its design.
+Ideally, you should be able to run <i>apply.yml</i> against a host as many times as you want because Ansible modules monitor the state of a machine.
+Because we are making local changes to files, running <i> apply.yml </i> several times in a row will have unintended consequences.
+Luckily, even if you've done this, running the revert will return the file to it's original state.
 </body>